Kansas City Chiefs vs. Washington Football Team NFL Week 6 Odds, Plays and Insights - NewsBreak

 Check out odds, plays and more for the Kansas City Chiefs vs. Washington Football Team NFL Week 6 matchup on October 17, 2021.

 Oddsmakers give the Kansas City Chiefs (2-3) the advantage on Sunday, October 17, 2021 against the Washington Football Team (2-3).
 Kansas City is favored by 6.5 points.
-The game has a point total set at 55.
+The over/under is set at 54.5 points for the contest.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter .